JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 spinach plant harvest

-Let's Replace Those Plastic Boxes of Spinach from the Grocery Store with Homegrown Spinach
+Let's Replace Grocery Store Spinach with Homegrown

 You know those plastic boxes of spinach leaves from the grocery store that cost four bucks each?
 What if I told you that for at least a couple months every year, you can grow your own fresh and delicious spinach leaves so you don't have to buy any from the store?